The Technological Singularity and the Recursive Future Trap

 The 2026 Reading

-Read in 2026, the book feels both early and timely.
+Read on June 25, 2026, the book feels both early and timely.
 It is early because the public AI interface has changed dramatically since 2015.
 The everyday face of AI is no longer only a future robot, expert system, game-playing machine, or abstract superintelligence.
 It is a chatbot in a browser, a coding agent in a repository, a model inside search, a meeting summarizer, a tutor, a synthetic voice, a workplace copilot, an image generator, a customer-service front desk, and a tool-using agent wired into institutional accounts.

 Those are not posthuman questions.
 They are present administrative questions with posthuman pressure behind them.